Speaker Knockerz: Death

 On March 6, 2014, Speaker Knockerz was found dead in his garage at his home in South Carolina.
 Coroner Gary Watts said that foul play was not suspected and an autopsy found no signs of trauma.
 The Richland County Coroner later confirmed that there were no signs of drugs or foul play involved.
 His death was ruled as natural causes, more specifically a heart attack.
 In a 2023 interview, his mother said his cause of death had been widely misrepresented and did not involve either drugs nor a heart attack.
 His mother also claimed at the time that she was not quite ready to provide details around his passing.
 It is now believed he died of carbon monoxide poisoning from running his car in a closed garage.
 During this time, it was reported that McAllister was going through a break-up, leading fans to speculate that his death was possibly a suicide.
 However, these speculations have no evidence behind them.
+He was 19 years old.

 Legacy

 On August 21, 2014, Florida rapper Kodak Black released a remix of Speaker Knockerz's song "Lonely" called "Off A 14".
 In a 2016 unreleased song by American rapper Lil Uzi Vert titled "Alone Time", the rapper paid tribute to Speaker Knockerz.
 In February 2016, American rapper Denzel Curry paid tribute to Speaker Knockerz in his song "Knotty Head".
 In an August 2018 interview with XXL American rapper Lil Mosey revealed that Speaker Knockerz set the groundwork for his production style.
 During a November 2018 interview with The Fader, American rapper Roddy Ricch called Speaker Knockerz one of his biggest inspirations musically.
 In November 2019, American rapper Kevin Gates released his song "By My Lonely", which samples Speaker Knockerz's song "Lonely" as an homage to the late rapper.
 The song peaked at number 86 on the Billboard Hot 100.
-In May 2021, Croatian rapper Dino Blunt released his song "Molim", which also samples Speaker Knockerz's song "Lonely" as an homage to the late rapper.
 In February 2022, Los Angeles rapper OhGeesy released a song titled "Appetizer" in which he pays tribute to Speaker Knockerz in the second verse when he says, "Speaker Knockerz, I'm bumping Erica Kane".
 In November 2022, rapper Tee Grizzley called Speaker Knockerz's song "RICO Story" one of his favorite storytelling rap songs.